-MONTICELLO, AR — Dr. Kay Walter, associate professor of English at the University of Arkansas at Monticello, has been selected to speak to the 2015 national convention of the National Council of Teachers of English November 19-22 in Minneapolis, Minn.
+MONTICELLO, AR — Dr. Kay Walter, associate professor of English, and 13 students from the University of Arkansas at Monticello will make research presentations to the 2015 Arkansas Curriculum Conference of the Arkansas Council of Teachers of English and Language Arts (ACTELA) in Little Rock this week.